Hats-Protocol/maker-hats-spells/README.md

-# solidity-template
+# MakerDAO Hats Spells

-Template repo for solidity projects
+Spells for setting up and using Hats Protocol within MakerDAO